LaunchCodeEducation/lchs/src/assignments/console-game.rst

 #.
 Narrow down your list, then select the idea that excites you the most.

 Next, describe to each other what you want the program to do.
 Now is NOT the time to write code!
-Discuss the GAME, not the Python.
+Discuss the GAME, not Python.

 #.
 Write down the features you want your game to have.
 #.
 Start simple!
 From your features list, select only the most important ideas